flutter/devtools/packages/devtools_extensions/README.md

 # Dart & Flutter DevTools Extensions

 Extend Dart & Flutter's developer tool suite,
-[Dart DevTools](https://docs.flutter.dev/tools/devtools/overview), with a custom tool for your package.
-DevTools' extension framework allows you to build a tool for your Dart package that can leverage existing frameworks and utilities from DevTools (VM service connection, theming, shared widgets, utilities, etc.).
+[Dart DevTools](https://docs.flutter.dev/tools/devtools/overview), with your own custom tool.
+DevTools' extension framework allows you to build tools that can leverage existing frameworks and utilities from DevTools (VM service connection, theming, shared widgets, utilities, etc.).
+A DevTools extension can be integrated with existing packages or an entirely standalone tool as its own package.
 When an app is connected to DevTools that depends on your package, your extension will show up in its own DevTools tab:

 ![Example devtools extension](_readme_images/example_devtools_extension.png)